surifirstpin/biplus_documentation/docs/README.md

 ### A Complete Business analytic Platform.

 Business Analytics
-Empower your business by putting analytics where your employees, customers, partners, and suppliers need them.

 Turn your information into data, and data into Insights with Embedded Analytics.
 Empower your business by putting analytics where your employees, customers, partners, and suppliers need them.